SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-theory.rst

 Now let :math:`q_z = q_y = 0`.
-The motivation for this is (1) that during small angle of scattering :math:`q_z` and so is small enough to be neglected, and (2) that we are choosing to measure in one direction of the :math:`q_x q_y` plane.
+The motivation for this is (1) that during small angle scattering :math:`q_z` is small enough to be neglected, and (2) that we are choosing to measure in one direction of the :math:`q_x q_y` plane.
-We assume, without loss of generality, to be where :math:`q_y=0`.
+We assume, without loss of generality, this to be where :math:`q_y=0`.

 This gives us :math:`q \cdot r = x q_x`, and so the transform becomes